 Audio Stories

 I love stories in any form, including audio.
 I came to Maine to study audio documentary and fell in love with the medium.
-Here are a few audio stories I’ve produced.
+Here are some audio stories I’ve produced.

 On the Water Trail